versioneer-tech/package-r-design/README.md

 # packageR Design

-This repository contains graphical design artifacts for the [packageR](https://github.com/versioneer-tech/package-r).
+This repository contains graphical design artifacts for the [packageR](https://github.com/versioneer-tech/package-r) tool suite.

 Icons have been generated with [realfavicongenerator.net](https://realfavicongenerator.net/).

+> [!NOTE]
+> The logo and icons are referenced from various places so keep the file paths stable!

 ## License